gottfried-github/fit-in-rows/notes.md

 A sequence of `space` specifications.

 ## Subsequence refactor
-`Subsequence` is meant for storing the data about a subsequence in a human(coder)-readable way.
+`Subsequence` is meant for storing the data (or, I suppose, I might say - metadata) about a `subsequence` in a human(coder)-readable way.
 It describes properties of an existing `subsequence`.
 It doesn't describe how to build one.
 Neither does it store the `sequence`, of which it's a `subsequence`.

 What I'm trying to do here is to find a good way of speaking about the concept of the `subsequence` computationally.
 To have something that from looking at the code gives you a good idea about the concept itself (describes it).